 Around 1 million fewer kids are playing baseball in Little League than they were 20 years ago.

 At first, I was sad to see such a sharp decline, but as these other sports, have fallen esports is only continuing to rise.
-It’s not that kids aren’t wanting to play and participate; it’s just their attention is on other activities.
+It’s not that kids aren’t wanting to play and take part; it’s just their attention is on other activities.